AlejandrinaGonzalez/AlejandrinaGonzalez.github.io/index.md

 ### About Me

-Just looking for a meaningful career.
+I am a computer science student at Stanford University and a part time magician of the Society of American Magicians and Silicon Valley's Secret Magic Garage.
+I am looking to build a meaningful career.

 ### Interests